thuang3316/personal-blog/README.md

 # personal-blog
-Basic personal blog page hosted currently on localhost.
+Basic personal blog page (based on [https://roadmap.sh/projects/personal-blog](roadmap.sh)) hosted currently on localhost.
 Using postgresql to store blog data.

 Add basic authentication for access of editing and deleting blogs.